petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 # Batch Engine API Basics - Importing Data

-Liferay's Batch Engine provides REST APIs to import and export data.
+Liferay's Headless Batch Engine provides REST APIs to import and export data.
 Call these services to import data to Liferay.

 <!-- TASK: Link to Batch Engine Overview in the introduction once it is ready !-->